 One might object that my argument problematically neglects the option to change the economic structure itself.
 Citizens need not hold capitalism fixed.
 It is within their right to transition out of it so as to free their democratic deliberation from its constraints.
 I agree.
 Indeed, if we conclude at the end of this inquiry that the tension between capitalism and democracy cannot be resolved, citizens may have the duty to collectively transform their economic structure.
 However, notice two things.
 First, the option of transitioning out of capitalism does not help the subordination solution.
 Again, our task is to diagnose and resolve the tension between the power of capitalist firms and democracy.
 If the only way to resolve the threat is to overthrow capitalism, this is in effect to say that the tension is irresolvable.
-In other words, if citizens must change the economic structure in order to make their political institutions fully democratic, no “subordination” of capitalist firms to the democratic process would resolve the tension.
+In other words, if citizens must change the economic structure in order to make their political institutions fully democratic, no “subordination” of capitalist firms to the democratic process would resolve the tension between democracy and capitalism.

 Second, even if citizens have the duty to transition out of capitalism, this duty does not explain what exactly makes the structural dependence on capital undemocratic.
 Consider a parallel case under feudalism: political agents in a feudal society may also have had a duty to transition out of it, but this duty is distinct from, and does not explain, what makes the feudal political order itself undemocratic.
 Presumably, the undemocratic nature of feudalism is explained by its violation of institutional principles of democracy—principles that, comparatively speaking, are satisfied by a modern liberal-democratic state.
 These principles for institutions are categorically different from the ethical duties for individuals under conditions of injustice.
 The former cannot be understood simply by appealing to the latter.